Aglowns/trackmail-frontend/README.md

 ## API Integration

-The frontend integrates with the TrackMail backend API.
+The frontend integrates with the JobMail backend API.
 Make sure your backend is running and accessible at the URL specified in `NEXT_PUBLIC_API_URL`.

 ### Authentication Flow